AdobeDocs/experience-platform.en/help/intelligent-services/customer-ai/user-guide/configure.md

 >[!WARNING]
 >
-> Be careful not to select a profile attribute that is updated as a result of the prediction goal or highly correlated with the prediction goal.
-This causes data leakage and over-fitting of the model.
-An example of such an attribute is `total_purchases_in_the_last_3_months` that predicts purchase conversion.
+> Do not select a profile attribute that has been updated as a result of the prediction goal or is highly-correlated with prediction goal.
+This results in data leakage and over-fitting of the model.
+For example, `total_purchases_in_the_last_3_months` is an attribute that predicts purchase conversion..

 ### Adding a custom event example {#custom-event}